Repositioning for Profit: How to Attract High-Value Customers and Increase Revenue

 user profile for repositioning

-Number 1 problem of repositioning and focusing on one best-fit customer is The fear of niching down
+Number 1 problem of repositioning and focusing on one best-fit customer is “The fear of niching down”

 giphy

 And the solution isn’t sexy.
 The solution is to gather the data you need to identify the customer’s pain points, wants, and needs.
 Discover your best-fit customer.
 With just 8-10 well-prepared calls, you could gain significant insights that will make more for your marketing than any test you conduct.
-Download my interview template here.

-Eventually we turned things around.
+Eventually, we turned things around.
 We figured out what users wanted and gave them that in exchange for the interviews.

-In our case, since the startup was a mobile app that helps dyslexic children learn to read, our solution was giving kids free lessons.
+In our case, since the startup was a mobile app that helps dyslexic children learn to read, our solution was to give kids free lessons.
 While the project leader did that, I interviewed moms.
 And we got some data.
 Data that finally allowed us to reposition and focus our efforts on a single customer with a single message.

 Remember, poor marketing and sales outcomes are usually symptoms, not the root cause of the problem.
 The true issue often lies in a loss of Product-Market Fit.
 The actual solution?
 Repositioning your product.
 It starts by identifying your best-fit customer, understanding their pain points, and illustrating how your solution uniquely eases these struggles.